 After you initially log in, change the default password for the cust account.
-See Changing the default password for the cust account in local Linux on page 280.
+See Changing the default password for the cust account in local Linux on page 275.

-Checklists for administering the services that run on the AE Server
+Checklists for administering the services that run on the AE Services server

-Use the checklists in this section to plan and monitor your progress as you administer the services that run on the AE Server.
+Use the checklists in this section to plan and monitor your progress as you administer the services that run on the AE Services server.

-For a high-level illustration of the services that run on the AE Server, see Schematic view of an AE Services configuration on page 94.
+For a high-level illustration of the services that run on the AE Services server, see Schematic view of an configuration on page 90.